agentmodels/agentmodels.org/chapters/5-biases-intro.md

 A first class of deviation is cognitive or computational *bounds* (in the sense of *bounded rationality* or *bounded optimality*).
 Humans (and AI agents) will perform suboptimally on some MDPs and POMDPs due to basic computational constraints.
 For example, consider a POMDP where the agent learns about the locations of restaurants on a grid representing a large city and then navigates between them.
 The ideal POMDP agent will never forget a location once it has been observed.
 Yet a human would not recall the exact location of hundreds of restaurants from a single walk through a city.
 Moreover this forgetting will produce behavior that differs systematically from the optimal agent.

 Even simple POMDPs are intractable as they scale up in size [cite].
 So for any finite agent there will be POMDPs that they cannot solve exactly.
 It's plausible that humans often encounter POMDPs of this kind.
-For example, in lab experiments humans make systematic errors in computationally trivial bandit problems [yu, michael lee papers].
+For example, in lab experiments humans make systematic errors in computationally trivial bandit problems [yu, michael lee papers --- see also the paper by finale and zoubin on humans in tiger and other basic POMDPs].
 Thus it's likely that humans will make errors on more complex POMDPs.
 (Consider the example of designing scientific experiments.
 This problem has a long time horizon (e.g. a lab could perform hundreds of experiment in a year).
 The inference from a single experiment is challenging and combining experimental results is hard.)
+In a chapter in this section [link], we implement the kind of computational bound (or bias) that has been used to model actual human performance in bandit problems.

 ### Human deviations from optimal action - Cognitive Biases
 Cognitive bounds will apply to any finite agent.
 Humans also have cognitive *biases* that may be more idiosyncratic (and less likely to apply to artifical agents).

-Prospect Theory and Hyperbolic discounting.
-Work shown that can't be explained by preferences (KT originals and rabin paper on shape of risk aversion)
+There is a large literature on cognitive biases in psychology and behavioral economics [cite reviews].
+One particularly relevant example are the biases summarized by "Prospect Theory" (including Loss Aversion and Framing Effects).
+These are biases in decisions between simple one-shot lotteries over money or other prizes.
+We'd expect them to lead to systematics errors in real-life scenarios modeled as (PO)MDPs (assuming people don't use computers for all their expected value calculations).
+Another important bias is *time inconsistency*.
+This bias has been used to explain addiction, procrastination, impulsive behavior and the use of pre-commitment.
+We describe the bias and implement time-inconsistent planning in the next chapter.

+### Learning preferences from bounded and biased agents
+We've argued that humans have biases and bounds that are systematic (and so can't be captured by the softmax noise model) and relevant to their actions in (PO)MDPs.
+In order to infer human beliefs and preferences when these biases are present, we can extend our (PO)MDP agent generative in order to capture these biases.
+The next two chapters describe and implement models for time-inconsistent and myopic (near-sighted) planning.
+The final chapter in this section implements inference for agents with these biases.
+Here we show that these biases make a significant difference in terms of inferring preferences correctly.
+We also show that we can do inference over a large space of agents, by combining unbiased agents with various flavors of biased agent.

-### Plan for section
+### Plan for rest of section
 - Describe time inconsistency.
 - Show model for time inconsistent agent.
 Show gridworld examples.
 - Describe myopia and bound VOI.
 Show bandit problems and maybe one of the gridworld examples.